David Gaiman: Guardian's Office

-Vitamin Shop and later life
+Vitamin shop and later life

 In 1965, David and Sheila Gaiman co-founded a vitamin shop, G&G Vitamins.
 In 1987, G&G moved to larger premises and began to manufacture its own label vitamins for the first time.
-With David’s leadership, the demand for G&G’s own-brand label and manufacturing expertise grew dramatically and, in 1997, they moved to a 31,000 square foot factory and built a customised clean-room for optimum high speed production lines.
-It was from here that G&G expanded its contract manufacturing arm, building up to the current capacity to manufacture 14,000,000 capsules per month for numerous companies across the UK and Europe under their own label.
-Today, G&G is still a family-owned business under the leadership of Mauro Calcioli, David’s son-in-law.
-Mauro, who was appointed as Chairman in April 2009, is assisted by his wife Lizzy Calcioli and Sheila Gaiman.
 Sheila stands today as one of the longest serving members of the Royal Pharmaceutical Society of Great Britain.
 In April 2009, they appointed Myles McEntyre as Managing Director to run G&G on a day-to-day basis.
 The Gaimans were prominent figures in the local community and well known for their sponsorship of the local arts scene.
 Gaiman was also a trustee of Greenfield's School from its formation in the 1980s.

 Gaiman took part in the inaugural London Marathon, in 1981, and came joint last.

 On 7 March 2009, Gaiman had a heart attack during a business meeting, and died at the age of 75.
 A memorial service, attended by hundreds, was held for him at Saint Hill Manor, East Grinstead, and, on 12 March 2009, his Jewish funeral service was held in Brighton.